ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/documentation/data/transforms.md

 - Interpolation
 - ...

-These can be easily added to various parts of the data loading pipeline to directly modify the data, or can be used outside of `edit.data.Indexes`, and directly used on xarray object.s
+These can be easily added to various parts of the data loading pipeline to directly modify the data, or can be used outside of `pyearthtools.data.Indexes`, and directly used on xarray object.s

 Ultimately, a `Transform` operates on a given data object seperate to its source.
 It introduces no new information, but simply 'transforms' the information already contained.